AlgoLab/malva/index.md

 ---
 # MALVA: genotyping by Mapping-free ALternate-allele detection of known VAriants

-MALVA is an alignment-free genotyping tool.
-Given a set of reads in FASTA/Q format and a set of variants in VCF format, it outputs a VCF file including genotype calls for each variant.
+Alignment-free genotyping of a set of known variants (in VCF format) directly from a sample of reads.

 ## Dependencies